How to bypass the IIS proxy after migrating to Symantec Endpoint Protection 12.1

 - Close the IIS Manager.

 Complete the workflow by restarting the Symantec Endpoint Protection Manager services:

 - Go to Start > Settings > Control Panel > Administrative Tools > Services.

 - Highlight the Symantec Endpoint Protection Manager Webserver service, and in the left pane, click Stop.

 - Click OK on the message indicating the other service that will also be stopped.

 - Highlight the Symantec Endpoint Protection Manager service, and in the left pane, click Start.
 The other dependent service will start at the same time.

 - After a few seconds, refresh the Services list and verify that the Symantec services have restarted.
 If you made an error in either of the configuration files, the services will stop after initially trying to start.

 The IIS (ISAPI) proxy is now disabled and SEP Client communication is now going directly to Apache.

-If you do not want to use IIS at all, you can uninstall it from the Add/Remove Programs > Windows Components Control Panel.
+If you do not want to use IIS at all, please do not uninstall it and just disable it.